Web Browsers Are No More

 These descriptions should resonate with most of us when we think "web browser".
 At least to some degree.

 If I were to describe it with my own words I would probably say something of the sort: program that downloads,

-prepares and displays content of a webpage to the user.
+prepares and displays content of a website to the user.
 May support stylesheets, history, cache and scripting engine

 for dynamic content.